leuraph/experiments/non_linear_eva/readme.md

 ### Tool-Chain

 1. Compute the reference mesh and a reference solution on it.
-2. Do the experiment(s) `experiments.py`
+2. Do the experiment(s) `experiments.py`.
-3. Compute the energies from experiments.
+3. Compute the energies from experiments: `compute_energies.py`.
-4. Plot the energy norm errors.
+4. Plot the energy errors: `plot_energy_errors`
+   (This script computes the reference energy on the way, using the reference solution on the reference mesh).

 ## Problem 4
 This problem is constructed such